ospalh/anki-addons/pages/Deck name in title.md

 * title_separator: What to print between the deck name and program name.
 Normally a spaced n-dash.
-* show_subdeck: Whether to show the subdeck you have descendet into during learning or only the deck you clicked on in the deck browser.
+* show_subdeck: Whether to show the subdeck you have descended into during learning or only the deck you clicked on in the deck browser.